CaringCaribou/caringcaribou/README.md

    ```
    sudo modprobe can
    ```
-4. Set up the can device:
+4. Set up the can device (bitrate may differ between different CAN buses):

    ```
-   sudo ip link set can0 up type can bitrate <bitrate_of_CAN-Bus>
+   sudo ip link set can0 up type can bitrate 500000
    ```
 5. ```can0``` will now display as a normal network interface